amiaopensource/ltopers/README.md

 The script will run rsync twice the transfer the data to the LTO tape.
 It runs twice to address an unresolved problem with small-sized files not transferring properly (running it twice seems to fix the errors).

+##Database Integration##

+LTOpers can integrate with the database reporting functions in [mediamicroservices](https://github.com/mediamicroservices).
+For information on how to set up the database see the mediamicroservices' [readme](https://github.com/mediamicroservices/mm#configuring-premisfixity-logging-database).

 ##Tools##
 - mountlto
 - formatlto